JoelJovin/fantastic-july-fishdeploy/README.md

 # fantastic-july-fishdeploy
 Deploying an express application
-# Backend Connection Setup
+# Backend Connection Setup for Aazhi-fishes

-This guide will walk you through setting up the backend connection for the Fruitka project.
+This guide will walk you through setting up the backend connection for the Aazhi_fishes project.

 ## Prerequisites